rolifshitz/rolifshitz/README.md

 ### Hi there 👋
 I'm Romi, welcome to my github page!
+I'm in my fifth year of a Bachelor of Arts and Sciences at McMaster University, tri-minoring in Mathematics, Physics, and Innovation.

 ## Languages
 ![Python](https://img.shields.io/badge/-Python-3776AB?logo=python&logoColor=white)